-Support and Contributions - The Agency has adopted ASU No. 2018-08, Not-For Profit Entities (Topic 958) Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made.
+Support and Contributions - Effective July 1, 2019, the Agency has adopted ASU No. 2018-08, Not-For-Profit Entities (Topic 958) Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made.
 The new guidance helps distinguish if grants and contracts with resource providers are exchange transactions or contributions.
 Once a transaction is deemed to be a contribution, the ASU also provides guidance to help determine when a contribution is conditional and evaluates the possibility that a condition will not be met is remote.
 Unconditional contributions are recognized immediately and classified as either net assets with or without donor restrictions, while conditional contributions received are accounted for as a liability until the barriers to entitlement are overcome, at which point the transaction is recognized as unconditional and classified as either net assets with or without restrictions.
 Results for reporting the year ending June 30, 2020 are presented under ASU No. 2018-08.
-The comparative information has not been restated and continues to be reported under the accounting standards in effect in those reporting periods.
 There was no material impact to the financial statements as a result of adoption.
 Accordingly, no adjustment to opening net assets was recorded.
-The Agency does not recognize any exchange transactions

-NOTES TO FINANCIAL STATEMENTS, Continued For the year ended June 30, 2020 (with summarized comparative financial information for the year ended June 30, 2019)
+NOTES TO FINANCIAL STATEMENTS, Continued

+For the year ended June 30, 2021

+(with summarized comparative financial information for the year ended June 30, 2020)